RAF Aptitude Test (DAA) Practice & Guide (2026)

 The Defence Aptitude Assessment RAF scores candidates across each of the six main sections: Verbal Reasoning, Numerical Reasoning, Work Rate, Spatial Reasoning, Mechanical Comprehension, and Electrical Comprehension.
 Each section is scored individually, and your results are used to assess your suitability for specific RAF roles.

-After completing the Defence Aptitude Assessment, candidates will meet with a recruiter to discuss potential career paths in the RAF.
-This conversation provides an early overview of available trades based on your results.
+After completing the defence aptitude test, candidates will meet with a recruiter to discuss potential career paths in the RAF.
+This conversation provides an early overview of available trades based on your DAA results.
 It’s important to listen carefully and remain open-minded, as many applicants discover options they hadn’t considered before.

 These steps ensure candidates are fully assessed for the demands of their chosen RAF role before a final offer is made.